 Hundreds of Union Workers Stand Up For Jobs in Nation’s Capital, Rally to Push President to Approve Keystone XL PipelineApril 25, 2013 | Press Release

 WASHINGTON, DC – Hundreds of union construction workers took to the streets of Washington, D.C. yesterday to urge President Obama to approve the job-creating Keystone XL pipeline.
 American workers have waited over four-and-half-years for a decision on this project that will create thousands of good-paying construction jobs and help bolster America’s energy security.

-WASHINGTON, DC – The Subcommittee on Health, chaired by Rep.
+WASHINGTON, DC – The Energy and Commerce Subcommittee on Oversight and Investigations, chaired by Rep.